The 2019 Public Safety Citizens Academy meets 6:30-9:30 p.m. Thursdays, beginning Sept. 5.

 The academy helps strengthen the partnership between public safety professionals and the community by sharing information and promoting a better understanding of public safety services.

 Applicants must be 18 years of age or older and live, work or own a business in Plymouth.
-Deadline to apply is Thursday, Sept.
-1. Space is limited to the first 30 eligible applicants; all participants must pass a background check.
+Deadline to apply is Thursday, Aug.
+31. Space is limited to the first 30 eligible applicants; all participants must pass a background check.
 (A prior criminal conviction will not automatically disqualify an applicant.)
 The police chief will make appointments to the academy.
 For more information, call Community Relations Officer Jim Long at 763-509-5135 or email email@example.com.